Stettin–Stargard maritime trade war: Year 1460

 At the turn of 1459 and 1460, Duke Eric II decided to forcefully oppose some of the Hanseatic cities.
 Actions of unspecified nature affected the burghers of Wolgast, Lassan, and Usedom, as well as some nobles from the Duchy of Wolgast.
-Feeling the support and approval of Eric II, on 22 February 1460, Stargard launched a military attack on the outskirts of Szczecin.
+Feeling the support and approval of Eric II, on 22 February 1460, Stargard launched a military attack on the outskirts of Stettin.
 The Tariff Bridge on the Regalica river was completely burnt down during the attack.
 Six bridge guards were killed during the offensive, and several dozen were taken prisoner.
 Additionally, most of the weaponry from the outskirts was plundered (including muskets, crossbows, arrows, and gunpowder).
-During the retreat, Stargard also looted and destroyed the village of Czarna Łąka, which belonged to Szczecin, even setting fire to the church.
+During the retreat, Stargard also looted and destroyed the village of Wilhelmsfelde (Czarna Łąka), which belonged to Stettin, even setting fire to the church.
 At the same time, the city council of Stargard requested protection from Lübeck with its fleet of ships from Stargard.
-On 19 April 1460, Lübeck sent three of its ships, Catherine, Gabriel, and Peter, to Inoujście.
+On 19 April 1460, Lübeck sent three of its ships, Catherine, Gabriel, and Peter, to Ihnamünde.
 The convoy was led by Gert Kortsacke, who purchased 200 lasts of grain in Stargard.
 He then safely transported them on his vessels to Lübeck.
-Additionally, the people of Stargard lodged a complaint against the people of Szczecin in Gdańsk, asking for their ships to ensure continuous trade between the two cities.
-In May 1460, Duke Wartislaw X of Wolgast sent several ships under the command of Gerd von Schwerin to the Baltic Sea against Stargard as reinforcements for the Szczecin units.
+Additionally, the people of Stargard lodged a complaint against the people of Stettin in Danzig, asking for their ships to ensure continuous trade between the two cities.
+In May 1460, Duke Wartislaw X of Wolgast sent several ships under the command of Gerd von Schwerin to the Baltic Sea against Stargard as reinforcements for the Stettin units.
 The expedition managed to capture two Stargard ships en route to Lübeck.

 The ultimate blow to Stargard was supposed to be the attack on the city in June 1460.
-The assault was prepared by the citizens of Szczecin along with the troops of Otto III and Wartislaw X. The expedition was led by Ulrich II, the Duke of Mecklenburg.
+The assault was prepared by the citizens of Stettin along with the troops of Otto III and Wartislaw X. The expedition was led by Ulrich II, the Duke of Mecklenburg.
 The siege of Stargard was launched on 25 June 1460, while the inhabitants were driving cattle to pasture on the outskirts.
 Stargard, well fortified, also had vigilant guards who promptly closed the city gates.
-The attack on the high defensive walls failed; instead, the people of Szczecin burned down the suburbs and stole the cattle from the pastures.
-Contrary to Eric's expectations, the coalition of Otto and Wartislaw against Stargard and Słupsk did not fall apart.
+The attack on the high defensive walls failed; instead, the people of Stettin burned down the suburbs and stole the cattle from the pastures.
+Contrary to Eric's expectations, the coalition of Otto and Wartislaw against Stargard and Stolp did not fall apart.
 On the contrary, it was strengthened by Stralsund, which in the summer of 1460 sent its privateers to the Baltic Sea against Stargard.
-Subsequently, significant losses were suffered by Słupsk, Darłowo, and Trzebiatów.
+Subsequently, significant losses were suffered by Stolp, Rügenwalde, and Treptow an der Rega (Trzebiatów).
 To alleviate the ruined economic situation of Stargard, help was also sought at the Polish court.
 Merchants hoped for broad trade cooperation.
 Despite Stargard's favorable reception in Poland, this did not change the city's difficult situation.